konkit/programmerjournal/README.md

 # TODO

-* Status button icon is not updated after the update is written.
-* Add "cancelled" state.

 * Weekly summary
   * Display updates, not tasks, but reference tasks as well
   * can’t click to check description from weekly summary view